-RATING: T for swearing, including the 'big boy' words, as Jensen once called them, adult situations, and violence.
+RATING: T for swearing, including the 'big boy' words (as Jensen once called them), adult situations, and violence, although nothing graphic

 WORD COUNT: 30K+

-Written for JaniceC678 and LittleLady, based on a plot bunny they came up with, and gave me to play with.
-The full prompt appears at the end of this chapter.
+This fic is written for JaniceC678, based on a plot bunny she kindly gave me to play with.
+The full prompt will appear at the end of the story so as not to spoil things.
 Beta-ed by the always awesome Harrigan.
-Merci, mon ami.
 I tinkered post-beta, so any remaining goofs are mine and mine alone.
 Enjoy.

 BLOOD OF THE BAYOU

 "A blonde woman left first - three men a minute or so later.
 The guy in your photo there - man, was he drunk.
 The other two were basically carrying him."

 Standing outside the motel room three doors down from his own, talking to witnesses to Sam's kidnapping, Dean had to fight to maintain his FBI facade.